habolanos/ucc-devops/README.md

-# ucc-devops
-DEVOPS course for courth II's 2021
+#DEVOPS course for courth II's 2021

+This repo is for educational porpouse, ucc-devops its name.

+By: habolanos :D